26 Types of Bats Found In Texas! (ID GUIDE)

 yuma myotis range map

 The Yuma bat is an opportunistic hunter and is not picky about what it eats.
 They will consume whatever is most abundant in that area, such as beetles and other soft-bodied insects.
-Look for them flying over slow-moving water or by vegetation as they forage for insects.
+Look for them flying over slow-moving water or vegetation as they forage for insects.

 Interestingly, these bats will sometimes use their tail membranes as a pouch to catch larger insect prey.

-#15.
+#14.
 Southeastern Myotis

 • Myotis austroriparius